HelmieAnalytics/xardata/README.md

 # zaquity
-"""
-zaquity_data package

-This package provides utility functions for working with stock data, including fetching historical data, cleaning outliers, and processing stock tickers.
+This package provides utility functions for working with stock price series data of 350 securities trading on the Johannesburg Stock Exchange (XJSE) , including processing stock tickers, fetching historical data, cleaning outliers, and saving the price data in ohlcv format as a dataset in csv files to a folder on your local disc drive.

 Modules:
-    - `marketstack_tickers`: Retrieves stock tickers from the MarketStack API.
+    - `jse_tickers`: Retrieves stock tickers from the MarketStack API.
-    - `stock_data_fetcher`: Fetches historical stock data using the YahooQuery library.
+    - `jse_data`: Fetches historical stock data using the YahooQuery library.
-    - `stock_data_cleaner`: Processes stock CSV files to remove outliers.
+    - `jse_process_data`: Processes stock CSV files to remove outliers.

 Usage:
     1. Import the desired module(s) from the package.